Agent-Native Systems and Skill Graphs

 That's why context is a separate layer.
 You write it once.
 Every skill benefits.
 When you improve your identity file, every skill that loads it gets better.
 When you add competitive context, strategy and marketing both level up.
 The investment compounds across the whole system.

-Heinrich's article focuses on the graph structure.
+The graph structure matters.
 The linking patterns, the traversal, the topology.
-He's right about all of it.
 But the content of the nodes matters just as much as the connections between them.
 A beautifully connected graph of generic knowledge still produces generic output.
 Context is what makes the graph yours.

 What agent-native actually means